missionpinball/mpf-docs/docs/install/mac.md

 If you see something else, then run `which -a python3` to see what other versions are installed.
-Then copy the path to the version you installed (which will be the `/Library/Frameworks/...` version), and use that in Step 5 (the initial pipx installation command) when you install MPF.
+Then copy the path to the version you installed (which will be the `/Library/Frameworks/...` version), and use that in Step 5 when you install MPF.

 To fix errors about failing to load assets: ____ If you get an error about a failure while loading assets, and you see some references to PIL, there's a potential conflict with an image library that you can remove.
 To do that, use the following command:

-`pipx runpip mpf uninstall pillow`
+`pip3 uninstall pillow`

-This command uses pipx to run a pip command inside the mpf environment to uninstall a package called pillow.
+This command uses pip to uninstall a package called pillow.